Q:

 In addition to structural proteins, COVID-19 viruses contain a variety of accessory proteins that play key roles in the virus's life cycle:

-RNA polymerase (RNA Polymerase) RNA polymerase is an indispensable enzyme in the process of virus replication.
-It is responsible for synthesizing the positive strand of viral RNA into complementary negative strand RNA, so as to realize the replication of viral genetic material.
+RNA polymerase is an indispensable enzyme in the process of virus replication.
+And In particular it's responsible to synthesizing the positive strand of viral RNA into complementary negative strand RNA, so as to realize the replication of viral genetic material.
+RNA-dependent RNA polymerase (RdRp)

-RNA-dependent RNA polymerase (RdRp) RdRp is another key enzyme responsible for the formation of positive-strand RNA during viral replication for subsequent viral assembly.
+RdRp is another key enzyme responsible to the formation of positive-strand RNA during viral replication to subsequent viral assembly.
+And In my experience, Protease (Protease)

 3. COVID-19 virus nonstructural proteins